pravega/pravega/documentation/src/docs/controller-service.md

 monitored for retention opportunities by the owning Controller.
 At each period, Controller collects a new `StreamCut` and adds it to a retention set for the said Stream.
-Post this it looks for candidate `StreamCuts` stored in retention set which are eligible for truncation based on the defined retention policy.
+Post this it looks for candidate `StreamCut`(s) stored in retention set which are eligible for truncation based on the defined retention policy.
 For example, in time based retention, the latest `StreamCut` older than specified retention period is chosen as the truncation point.